 Why do yoga and the 12 steps work so well together?
 People with addiction problems tend to find it very difficult to be present.
 When the addiction is in power, the addict continues to use drugs to forget about their problems, erase the pain and avoid being present.

-When the addict goes to rehab, they must learn how to feel, express emotion and deal with stress in a healthy manner.
-This is challenging but can often be mastered in rehab because the environment is safe, sober and supportive.
+When an addict goes to rehab, they must learn how to feel, express emotion, and deal with stress in a healthy manner.
+This is challenging but can often be mastered in rehab because the environment is safe, sober, and supportive.
 When the recovering addict re-enters the world and some of that safety and support is gone, the motivation for a sober existence becomes harder.

 If the recovering addict isn’t able to handle their emotions in a healthy manner, they are likely to relapse.
 Up until recently, recovering addicts who couldn’t manage their intense emotions didn’t make it very far in recovery.
 But now with the integration of alternative therapies like yoga, the outcome can be very different.

 What yoga does is bring the recovering addict to reality so that they can recognize their fears and emotions.
 They learn to deal with these feelings in a healthy manner rather than burying them.
 With this release also comes the anticipation of hopes and dreams.
 Recovering addicts start to envision a life that is free of drugs; a life where they aren’t powerless.
 Yoga relies on being present and encourages the mind-body connection that is the basis for spirituality.

 Yoga encourages recovering addicts to connect with a higher power, which is important because addicts have a tendency to be isolated, leading to a lack of self-worth.
 Believing in something bigger than themselves and finding peace through a higher power is what healing is all about.
 Spirituality is easier to achieve through practices like meditation and yoga because it makes people aware of the mind-body connection.